berkaycatak/adaptive_platform_ui/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
 - [ ] I have checked that my code does not introduce any accessibility issues
 - [ ] I have updated the CHANGELOG.md file (if applicable)
 - [ ] I have updated version number in pubspec.yaml (if applicable)
+- [ ] I have added examples to the example app (if adding new widgets)

 ## Breaking Changes
 <!-- If this PR introduces breaking changes, describe them here and provide migration guide -->